The Golddiggers: History

-The original idea to form a group of singer-dancers that would be called The Golddiggers grew out of a need to find a vehicle that would hold the attention of audiences during the summer months when The Dean Martin Show – which began airing as a weekly series on NBC Television in September 1965 – would complete its regular season run and go on hiatus (as was standard practice with virtually all variety series during that era).
+The original idea, to form a group of singer-dancers that would be called "The Golddiggers", grew out of a need to find a vehicle that would hold the attention of audiences during the summer months.
+That was when The Dean Martin Show – which began airing as a weekly series on NBC Television in September 1965 – would complete its regular season run and go on hiatus (as was standard practice with virtually all variety series during that era).

-It was Dean Martin Show producer-director Greg Garrison who hatched the notion of a series with a nostalgic 1930s motif, and Dean Martin Show Music Director Lee Hale who, inspired by the chorines known as "The Gold Diggers" featured in the Busby Berkeley - Warner Bros. films of the 1930s and '40s, thought of the name The Golddiggers to dub the ensemble of attractive and talented women around which this new show would revolve.
+It was Dean Martin Show producer-director Greg Garrison who hatched the notion of a series with a nostalgic 1930s motif, and Dean Martin Show music director Lee Hale who, inspired by the chorus line dancers known as "The Gold Diggers" featured in the Busby Berkeley and Warner Bros. films of the 1930s and 1940s, thought of the name The Golddiggers to dub the ensemble of attractive and talented women around which this new show would revolve.

-The initial group, which numbered 12 performers, was introduced on The Dean Martin Show in Spring 1968.
+The initial group, which had 12 performers, was introduced on The Dean Martin Show in Spring 1968.

 On June 20, 1968, they debuted in their own weekly summer variety series, Dean Martin Presents The Golddiggers.
 The program was the top-rated series of the 1968 summer season, and returned the following July (1969) – with a somewhat altered lineup of performers – once again serving as the summer replacement series in Dean Martin's Thursday night time slot.

 For the series' third summer outing (which launched in July 1970) it shifted locales to London, with the title modified to become Dean Martin Presents The Golddiggers In London.
-In addition to airing for an hour each week on NBC in the U.S., this edition of The Golddiggers' series was also seen in half-hour weekly form in England.
+In addition to airing for an hour each week on NBC in the U.S., this edition of The Golddiggers' series was also seen in a half-hour weekly form in England.

 In between their summer series, The Golddiggers made occasional appearances on The Dean Martin Show and other programs, and joined Bob Hope in 1968, 1969, and 1970 on his annual USO-sponsored Christmas tours of U.S. military bases around the globe.
 Highlights of these trips were broadcast annually as specials on NBC, and drew some of the highest ratings of any programs during the years that they were telecast.

 In the fall of 1970, The Golddiggers returned to the U.S. and became a regular part of the cast of The Dean Martin Show.
 That same season, four of the members of The Golddiggers (Michelle DellaFave, Tara Leigh, Susan Lund, and Wanda Bailey) were selected by Greg Garrison and Lee Hale to form a smaller quartet called 'The Dingaling Sisters', which appeared from time to time in their own solo performances on Martin's show.